Gresini Racing: As Ducati's satellite team

 For 2022, Aprilia re-entered the sport with their own factory team, taking incumbent riders Maverick Viñales and Espargaró.

 Gresini elected to return to fully independent team status with Ducati machinery, fielding former Gresini Moto3 teammates Enea Bastianini and Fabio Di Giannantonio.
 Bastianini secured the team's first-ever premier class victory at the season-opening Qatar Grand Prix, with more victories in the United States, France, and Aragon.
-Di GIannantonio secured the team's first-ever pole position at Mugello, but his season was marked by struggling with MotoGP machinery.
+Di Giannantonio secured the team's first-ever pole position at Mugello, but his season was marked by struggling with MotoGP machinery.
 Bastianini, who had the standout result of 3rd in the riders' championship, was promoted to the Ducati factory team for 2023, and he was replaced by Álex Márquez who joined from LCR Honda.

 Di Giannantonio took Gresini's only feature race win of 2023 at the Qatar Grand Prix, with Álex Márquez taking the team's first sprint victories at Silverstone and Sepang.
 Di Giannantonio moved to the VR46 Racing Team following his standout performances in the latter half of the 2023 season.

 Eight-time world champion Marc Márquez joined Gresini for 2024, after 11 years with Repsol Honda, joining his brother Álex.

 During the 2024 season, the Márquez brothers, fielding the same Ducati Desmosedici, most notably shared a podium in the German Grand Prix, 27 years after the fate in 1997 City of Imola Grand Prix by the Aoki brothers, Nobuatsu and Takuma.
 All 3 of Gresini's victories in 2024 were thanks to Marc Márquez, winning at Aragon, Misano, and Phillip Island.
 At final season, Márquez finished in 3rd place in the championship standings.

 Spanish rookie Fermín Aldeguer replaced the outgoing Marc Márquez at Gresini, who joined Ducati Corse, for 2025 and 2026.
 The Gresini team continued its streak of race victories, as Álex Márquez secured his maiden Grand Prix victory at Jerez.
 The pairing of Márquez and Aldeguer had also accumulated 5 additional podiums between them, with Aldeguer's first at the rain-affected French Grand Prix with 3rd place.
 Aldeguer would take his maiden MotoGP victory at the Indonesian Grand Prix, becoming the first independent team rider since Jorge Martín in 2021 to win in his rookie season.
-The MalaysianGP was the big weekend for the team as they clinched Independent team of the year award, Álex Márquez securing runner-up in the championship, and Fermín Aldeguer clinching Rookie of the year award.
-This is the best season for Gresini team Since Marco Melandri in 2005 got 2nd place.
+The Malaysian Grand Prix was a big weekend for the team, as they clinched the independent team of the year title, with Álex Márquez securing runner-up in the championship with his third victory of the season, and Fermín Aldeguer clinching Rookie of the year award.
+This is the best season for the team since Marco Melandri in 2005 got 2nd place.

+For 2027, Álex Márquez and Fermín Aldeguer will no longer be with the team as they part ways.
+They will be replaced by rookie Daniel Holgado and Joan Mir, who will join the team for the 2027 season.